shariq1989/cookbook/content/recipe/lc-korean-ramen.md

 +++
-title = "Low Carb Korean Ramen Noodles" date = "2021-12-17" description = "A hot steaming bowl of Korean ramen noodles will always be something I crave.
+title = "Low Carb Korean Spicy Ramen Noodles" date = "2021-12-17" description = "A hot steaming bowl of Korean ramen noodles will always be something I crave.
 It was certainly something I missed when I began considering my carbs more carefully.
 Thankfully with this recipe, Korean ramen is something you can still enjoy." tags = [